|

 Similar practices based in pure physiology, such as

-Psychology and its Practice), can also facilitate a healthy state of
+physiological practices that can facilitate a healthy state of mental and bodily

 |